← Back to research

 Strengths

-• Quantified results — 2x accuracy, 5x output are concrete, production-validated metrics
+• Quantified results — 2x average accuracy (six models), 5x output are concrete, production-validated metrics

 • Multi-week autonomy — Hibernate-and-wake mechanism handles ML's inherently long feedback loops